 3. On the next screen, select Search automatically for updated driver software option and follow the on-screen prompts to install updated driver software.

 Err_Connection_Reset Error in Chrome can also be caused by browser extensions or change in browser settings.
 This can be fixed by Resetting Chrome browser.

 1. Open Chrome Browser > click on 3-dots Menu icon and select Settings option in the drop-down menu.

-4. On the pop-up, click on the Reset Settings button.
+3. On the confirmation pop-up, click on the Reset Settings button to confirm.